LoLei/razer-cli/README.md

 ## Features to come
 * DPI settings (Waiting for [openrazer#887](https://github.com/openrazer/openrazer/pull/887) to test it on my mouse)

+## Disclaimer
+Not all devices have been tested, but basic effects should work everywhere.
+Some guesswork is being done as to what capabilities are supported on specific devices.
+If you need more advanced configuration, consider using the GUIs [Polychromatic](https://github.com/polychromatic/polychromatic/), [RazerGenie](https://github.com/z3ntu/RazerGenie) or [RazerCommander](https://gitlab.com/gabmus/razerCommander) which have specific implementations for most devices.

 Feel free to open feature request issues or PRs.